 So I went to see where this matriarchal artist-wonder lived and worked.
 I got to lay beneath a tree she had laid under, and I got to walk trails that she walked.
 When I woke up in the mornings, I looked directly out over Georgia's mountain.
 The one she spoke about when she said " God told me if I painted that mountain enough, I could have it."

 It was a remarkable experience to live and breath in that place.
 The air, the light, the colors; all the same as she experienced them.
 I understood why she made it her home.
 I didn't want to leave either.

 O'Keefe lived her life on her terms, saying

 "Whether you succeed or not is irrelevant, there is no such thing.
 Making your unknown known is the important thing- and keeping the unknown always beyond you."

-I gained so much from my trip to the Southwest in my wood paneled station wagon.
+I gained so much from my trip to the Southwest in my borrowed wood paneled station wagon and tent.
 Driving on mountain passes, sleeping in canyons, walking rocky trails.
 It was good for my soul.
 There was no plan other than to drive and take in whatever came my way, and when you go with no expectations other than to experience what happens, wonderful things are allowed to come your way.

 I plan on making this a tradition for myself and my art, and I would recommend a solo adventure to anyone, especially women.
 We don't always make it a priority to spend time alone.
 To make our